History of Iran: Masoud Pezeshkian (2024–present)

 In early 2025, Iran was enriching substantial quantities of uranium to 60% purity, close to weapons-grade.
 Analysts warned that such activity exceeded any plausible civilian justification.
 Beginning in April 2025, Iran and the United States entered negotiations for a new nuclear agreement, but progress stalled as Iran's leaders have refused to stop enriching uranium.
 Among the main points of disagreement were the conditions for lifting sanctions against Iran.
 In June 2025, IAEA found Iran non-compliant with its nuclear obligations for the first time in two decades.
 In response, Iran announced the activation of a new enrichment facility and began installing additional advanced centrifuges.

 On 13 June 2025, Israel launched coordinated strikes across Iran, targeting nuclear facilities and eliminating top members of Iran's military leadership.
-Iran retaliated with waves of missile and drone strikes against Israeli cities and military sites.
-On 22 June, also the US bombed three Iranian nuclear sites.
+This was the beginning of the Twelve-Day War Iran retaliated with waves of missile and drone strikes against Israeli cities and military sites.
+United States strikes on Iranian nuclear sites occurred on 22 June 2025.
 On 24 June, Israel and Iran agreed to a ceasefire after insistence from the US.

+Beginning on 28 December 2025, mass demonstrations erupted across multiple cities in Iran amid widespread dissatisfaction with the Islamic Republic government and a deepening economic crisis.
+The movement quickly became the largest outbreak of unrest in Iran since the 2022–2023 protests following the death of Mahsa Amini.
+The ensuing crackdown, carried out under Ali Khamenei's and senior officials' order for live fire on protesters, resulted in massacres that left thousands of protesters dead.
+The Iranian government faced accusations of committing crimes against humanity.

+On 28 February 2026, the United States and Israel launched a major attack on Iran with the stated goal of regime change.
+The attack included the assassination of Supreme Leader Ali Khamenei, whose compound was destroyed, as well as Ali Shamkhani, former head of Iran's Supreme National Security Council, and several other Iranian officials.
+In retaliation, Iran launched dozens of its drones and ballistic missiles throughout the Persian Gulf in addition to targeting Israel.